How To Get An Accurate Reading And Forecast From Your Home Indoor Weather Station

 In summary, keeping the sensors as far away as possible from nearby objects that may interfere with accurate measurements is always the best practice to follow.
-(The article mentioned in the previous paragraph are packed with all the information you need to make informed decisions about outdoor sensor placement.)
+(The article mentioned in the previous paragraph is packed with all the information you need to make informed decisions about outdoor sensor placement.)

 By now, you should have a pretty good idea and overview of what location will be best to place your indoor weather station in.
 I made it pretty clear which variables have the biggest influence on their sensor readings, as well as which rooms to avoid.

-Not only has the specific type of rooms to be avoided been highlighted, but the the point has also been made that you will be able to find a suitable spot to place your weather station, no matter how small or limited your living space.
+Not only has the specific type of rooms to be avoided been highlighted, but the point has also been made that you will be able to find a suitable spot to place your weather station, no matter how small or limited your living space.